OData/v3ProtocolDocument/OData Json Verbose Format.markdown

 As described in Expand System Query Option ($expand) (section 2.2.3.6.1.3), a request URI may include the $expand system query option to explicitly request the entity or entities represented by a NavigationProperty be serialized inline, rather than deferred.
 The example below uses the same data model as the Deferred Content example referenced above; however, this example shows the value of the Orders NavigationProperty serialized inline.

 A NavigationProperty which is serialized inline MUST be represented as a name/value pair on the JSON object with the name equal to the NavigationProperty name.
 If the NavigationProperty identifies a single EntityType instance, the value MUST be a JSON object representation of that EntityType instance, as specified in Entity Type (as a JSON object) (section 2.2.6.3.3).
 If the NavigationProperty represents an EntitySet, the value MUST be as specified in Entity Set (as a JSON array) (section 2.2.6.3.2).

+**Now back to the parts that are fully written, not just excerpts.**

 ## 4.3 Representing a Primitive Value ##